andre-foliveira256/Garbo/Readme.md

 ### Assembly Instructions

 ### Step 1: Connect the Arduino to the DC Motor

 Here's an image of the connected circuit:

 ![Circuit Image](/IMG_20250327_011913.jpg)

+In this we can notice the entries used on the arduino for power in this case the 3v and 5v options and also the usage of the pins 9 for the enabling of the motor and also to control the speeds to which the DC motor would spin and the pins 1 and 2 to control the orientation of the rotation.

 ### Step 2: Connect the Arduino to the Raspberry Pi